-- 7.1 If a supporter is found to be vulnerable or lack capacity, for example if the individual concerned chooses to disclose this information of if we are informed about their circumstances by a verified third party, we will update their communication preferences on our records to ensure that donations are not solicited from them in the future. - 7.2 We recognise that an individual who may need extra support or may be vulnerable at one point in time may not be in that position later on in their life.
+If a supporter is found to be vulnerable or lack capacity, for example if the individual concerned chooses to disclose this information of if we are informed about their

+We recognise that an individual who may need extra support or may be vulnerable at one point in time may not be in that position later on in their life.
 On these occasions we may choose to pause communications temporarily until the individual concerned is no longer in a vulnerable position.
 If appropriate we may ask them when they would like us to resume future communications.
 When contacting them in the future, we will take care to ensure that they are content to be contacted and we will be alert for any signs of potential vulnerability.

-8. Privacy and confidentiality
+7. Privacy and confidentiality

-- 8.1 We will not record sensitive information about a supporter's circumstances unless they have explicitly given us permission to do so. - 8.2 We will only record the information that is necessary to justify why we have refused or returned a gift, and why the supporter should not be approached for a gift in future. - 8.3 If a request comes from a third party, we will record the details of the person making the request, their relationship with the donor, the request and the outcome against the donor's record.
+We will not record sensitive information about a supporter's circumstances unless they have explicitly given us permission to do so.
+We will only record the information that is necessary to justify why we have refused or returned a gift, and why the supporter should not be approached for a gift in future.
+If a request comes from a third party, we will record the details of the person making the request, their relationship with the donor, the request and the outcome against the donor's record.